-Last week the High Court released a judgment in relation to the account of profits against a knowing participant in a dishonest and fraudulent breach of fiduciary duty.
+Last week the High Court released their judgment in the case of Ancient Order of Foresters in Victoria Friendly Society Ltd v Lifeplan Australia Friendly Society Ltd HCA 43.
+The judgment considered the availability of the account of profits remedy against a knowing participant in a dishonest and fraudulent breach of fiduciary duty.

 A fiduciary relationship is where a party knowingly undertakes to act for another party such that they are in a position of trust and confidence and are required to put the other party’s interests ahead of their own.
 Common examples are the relationships between a trustee and beneficiary, lawyer and client, board of directors and company or even teacher and student.

 There are higher obligations on the trusted party to a fiduciary relationship, such as to avoid a conflict of interest and not to profit from their position in the relationship without the knowledge or consent of the vulnerable party.
 These obligations are taken very seriously and in fact a fiduciary duty is the highest standard of care in equity or law.

 In this case, the High Court was concerned both with the conduct of the trusted party in the fiduciary relationship, but also with a third party (soon to be known as the ‘knowing participant’).
 In this case, the third party was in cahoots with the fiduciary, knew what they were up to, allowed them to do it and stood to gain a substantial benefit from the conduct.